Gauge Symmetries, Contact Reduction, and Singular Field Theories: Effective Non-Abelian Gauge Theory

 The contraction of $\boldsymbol{X}$ with the pre-multicontact form $\Theta_{L^H}$ provides a single equation, as the degree of the multivector field coincides with that of the differential form.
 Imposing that $\iota_{\boldsymbol{X}}\Theta_{L^H}=0$, we find that

-Note that the final quantity on the right-hand side is precisely $L^H$, and the bracket $\left( A^a_{\nu,\mu}-C^a_{\mu\nu}\right)$ vanishes upon imposing semi-holonomy.
-The contraction $\iota_{\boldsymbol{X}}\Omega_{L^H}$ produces a pair of expressions, both of which must vanish separately; we provide the details of this calculation in appendix \ref{Appendix:A}
+Note that the final quantity on the RHS is precisely $L^H$, and the bracket $\left( A^a_{\nu,\mu}-C^a_{\mu\nu}\right)$ vanishes upon imposing semi-holonomy.
+This expression therefore provides the vector-field analogue of the Herglotz equation $\partial_\mu s^\mu=L^H$ (c.f (\ref{Eq:HerglotzLagrangeEquations})).
+From (\ref{Eq:Eg2HerglotzTheta}), we compute that